SeedPuller/Palware/README.md

-# PHP Malware Detector
+# About
-Written in python and not finished yet
+This Malware Detector can be useful to finding web malwares that includes WebShellers , Backdoors and etc. \n akl